 In essence she is known for her music based artworks, predominantly for her long standing relationship with ‘The Chemical Brothers’.

 Alongside her print based artworks & the more commercial illustration side to her practice, she is also an educator.
-Most recently at Bath School of Art.
+Most recently at Brighton University.

-She currently collaborates with fellow artist William Luz under the guise of ‘Touching Elbows’.
-This title reflects an ongoing collaborative approach to image making, craft, colour & form.
+She sometimes collaborates with fellow artist William Luz under the guise of ‘Touching Elbows’.
+This title reflects an ongoing collective approach to image making, craft, colour & form.

-Pentagram, Apple, Virgin Records, EMI Music Publishing, Creative Review, Nike, Dries Van Noten, Penguin Books, Le Monde, Bloomsbury Publishing, The Guardian & Observer, Wired US, Stussy, ‘+81 Japan & New York’, IDEA Magazine, Hermés, ‘Pleasure Garden’ Magazine, British Vogue.
+Hermés,‘Pleasure Garden Magazine’, STUSSY, Folk Clothing, Pentagram, Apple, Sunspel Clothing, Virgin Records, EMI Music Publishing, Creative Review, Nike, Dries Van Noten, Penguin Books, Le Monde, Bloomsbury Publishing, The Guardian & Observer, Wired US, IDEA Magazine, British Vogue.

 © Kate Gibb 2018